jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 ##### Have some feedback or a feature request?
 Please take a look at our [📌 FAQ](http://vraasnekkeri.com/faq/).
 ###### Still have some feedback or a feature request?
 Please contact us at [✉️ Email Support](mailto:support@vraasnekkeri.com?subject=FastingReporter%20Support%3A%20Feedback%7CFeature%7CIssue%3A&body=Please%20describe%20your%20feedback,%20feature%20request%20or%20issue%20below.%0A----------------------------------%0A%20).

 ###### &nbsp;
 ###### &nbsp;

-## ❤️ Health App Help
-### 🔐 Health App Access
-#### 🗒️ Does FastingReporter have access to read Carbohydrates in the Health app?
-1. During your initial launch of FastingReporter, was the Health Access screen displayed?
-2. Did you allow FastingReporter to read Carbohydrates?
-3. If you did not allow FastingReporter to read Carbohydrates, you'll need to go to Settings / Health / Data Access & Devices / FastingReporter, and toggle on allow FastingReporter to read Carbohydrates.
-FastingReporter cannot report on your data entered in the Health app without this access.

-###### &nbsp;

-### 💌 Health App Usage
-#### 🗒️ How to enter carbs in the Health app.
-1. Launch the Health app.
-2. Tap on the Browse button.
-3. Tap on the Nutrition row.
-4. Tap on the Carbohydrates row.
-5. Tap on the Add Data button.
-6. Enter the number of carbs.
-7. Adjust the Date and Time, if necessary.
-8. Tap on the Add button.

-###### &nbsp;

-##### ⚠️ HINT: Use the Shortcuts app to automate.
-E.g. In the Shortcuts Gallery, in the Stay Healthy section, use the Log My Weight shortcut as a start.

-###### &nbsp;
-###### &nbsp;